Brock Purdy: Bringing 'respect' to the 'Mr. Irrelevant' title - KTVZ

 Mr. Irrelevant has never been so relevant in the NFL.

-Brock Purdy, who has adopted the moniker after being picked last in this season’s draft, is continuing to defy expectations as the San Francisco 49ers quarterback prepares to take on the Dallas Cowboys in Sunday’s play-off game.
+Brock Purdy, who has adopted the moniker after being picked last in this season’s draft, is continuing to defy expectations as the San Francisco 49ers quarterback prepares to take on the Philadelphia Eagles in Sunday’s NFC championship game.

+He was instrumental yet again as he threw for 214 yards in Sunday’s Divisional Round win against the Dallas Cowboys, with the team edging ever closer to the Super Bowl on February 12.

-Purdy’s implausible form this season has not only positioned his franchise within a shot of the Super Bowl title, but he’s also gone some way in changing the perception of the ‘Mr Irrelevant’ tag.
+Purdy’s implausible form this season has not only positioned his franchise within a shot of the title, but he’s also gone some way in changing the perception of the ‘Mr Irrelevant’ tag.

 “I don’t try to make it more than it is.
-I’m a faith-based guy so that’s how I stay grounded,” Purdy told reporters when asked about his improbable rise this season.
+I’m a faith-based guy so that’s how I stay grounded,” Purdy told reporters when asked about his improbable rise this season, prior to the Dallas game.

 “I don’t look at football like it’s literally everything, like it’s do or die or anything like that.
 It’s a game and it’s my job and I take it very seriously but at the end of the day I know that I’m not defined by the wins or losses as a person.